maxime-delobel/maxime-delobel.github.io/_posts/2025-08-26-THM-BreakMe.md

         uVar3 = 1;
       }
 </pre>
 <p>Next, it checks whether the strings "flag" or "id_rsa" are present within the supplied argument.
-This prohibits the reading of the ssh keys of youcef as well as capturing any flags.</p>
+This prohibits the reading of the ssh keys of Youcef as well as capturing any flags.</p>
 <pre>
 local_10 = strstr(argv[1], "flag");
 local_18 = strstr(argv[1], "id_rsa");